 A strange thought came through my mind as she put the bottles on her serving tray.
-I hesitated but impulse quickly took over.
+I hesitated, but impulse quickly took over.

-Cindy disappeared behind the counter and came back with two pitchers of beer and a bowl of pretzels on her serving tray.
+Cindy disappeared behind the counter and came back with two pitchers of beer and a bowl of peanuts on her serving tray.
 She worked her way through the crowd and placed everything in the middle of Emily’s table.

 “Not here,” I whispered shooting him an angry look.